Babka: In popular culture

-The Seinfeld episode "The Dinner Party" references both chocolate and cinnamon babka extensively, with the character Elaine Benes expressing dismay over the latter's status as "the lesser babka," to which Jerry Seinfeld exclaims "Cinnamon takes a backseat to no babka!" and "Lesser babka?
-I think not!".
+The Seinfeld episode "The Dinner Party" references both chocolate and cinnamon babka extensively, with the character Elaine Benes expressing dismay over cinnamon's status as "the lesser babka," to which Jerry Seinfeld exclaims "cinnamon takes a backseat to no babka!".
+The scene is often referred to by food critics when talking about babka, especially quoting Elaine's "you can't beat a babka".

-Social media influencer and food blogger Chris Caresnone (born Chris Campbell), known as the 'babka king', commented: “It’s a delicious pastry.
-Even a bad pastry is good.
-But it’s more than that, it’s beautiful.
-It’s flowy and braided.
-When you cut it you see all these layers".

-Baker Shimi Aaron was called "the future babka king” by Bill Addison of The Los Angeles Times in 2020.
+Baker Shimi Aaron was called "the future babka king" by Bill Addison of The Los Angeles Times in 2020.
 Aaron's innovations included adding orange peel and rose petals, and bringing his Egyptian, Iraqi and Yemeni heritage to his recipes for savory babkas.